Topography Evaluation: Option for Roughness Measurement

 The Waveline Map 3D analysis software allows you to capture specific profile and surface data on your workpieces — in addition to the roughness measurement.

-The WAVELINE measuring systems from Jenoptik can be used for roughness or contour measurement.
+The Waveline measuring systems from Jenoptik can be used for roughness or contour measurement.
 We also offer systems that combine both of these functions.
-The Hommel-Etamic T8000, surfscan and nanoscan Jenoptik measuring systems can be expanded with 3D analysis software for topography.
-The HOMMEL MAP software allows you to render the surface texture of workpieces as a graphic for evaluation.
+The Waveline T8000, Surfscan and Nanoscan Jenoptik measuring systems can be expanded with 3D analysis software for topography.
+The Waveline Map software allows you to render the surface texture of workpieces as a graphic for evaluation.